 For every child who fatally drowns, another five receive emergency department care for nonfatal submersion injuries.

 Males account for approximately 80% of fatal drowning victims.
 Researchers speculate that these results reflect men overestimating their swimming abilities.
 African American children ages 5-19 drown in swimming pools at rates 5.5 times higher than white children.
 Among African American children ages 11-12, the rate disparity increases to 10 times.

 1 to 4 Years Old

-Drowning resulted in more deaths among 1- to 4-year olds than any other cause except birth defects.
-Incidents in bathtubs accounted for approximately 10% of fatal and nonfatal drownings and were most common among children ages 4 and younger.
+Drowning resulted in more deaths among children between the ages of 1- to 4, than any other cause except birth defects.
+Incidents in bathtubs accounted for approximately 10% of fatal and nonfatal drownings and were most common among children under the age of 4.

-More than 50% of drowning victims treated in emergency departments (EDs) require hospitalization or transfer for further care (compared with a hospitalization rate of about 6% for all unintentional injuries).
-These nonfatal drowning injuries can cause severe brain damage that may result in long-term disabilities such as memory problems, learning disabilities, and permanent loss of basic functioning (e.g., permanent vegetative state).
+More than 50% of drowning victims treated in emergency departments require hospitalization or transfer for further care (compared to hospitalization rate of 6% for unintentional injuries).
+These nonfatal drowning injuries can cause severe brain damage that may result in long-term disabilities such as memory problems, learning disabilities, and permanent loss of basic functioning.